Ryland Creek

 • Avenging, ghostly Seneca chieftains

-• An odd fellow, Joe the Storyteller—first formally introduced in The Master of Hounds—but you begin to wonder if Joe wasn’t in the background for the entire saga all along.
+• An odd fellow, Joe the Storyteller—first formally introduced in The Master of Hounds—but one begins to wonder if Joe wasn’t in the background for the entire saga all along.

 • Painted Post—the land itself—reaching character status

-• Time travel to a Painted Post of yesterday, which allowed to sneak in a lot of history, legend, and lore into the story line of The Time of the Backroads, with a new character, retired NY State Game Warden, Fulton Wainwright
+• Time travel to a Painted Post of yesterday, which allowed me to sneak in a lot of history, legend, and lore into the storyline of The Time of the Backroads, with a new character, retired NY State Game Warden, Fulton Wainwright

 It’s sort of magical.
 But then again, it is Painted Post, after all.